 But it is no coincidence that the synonyms for being drunk are also unpleasant words.
 After all, drinking alcohol is the act of assaulting your own body, not least of all your liver.

 While some may survive a night of liver-assault, many – including those with diabetes – need to take extra care when drinking alcohol.
-Drinking with diabetes means it’s important to know both what to do, and why.
+When it comes to diabetes and alcohol, it’s important to know both what to do, and why.

 The Body, Diabetes, and Alcohol